cdutson/wallofscribbles/content/articles/quickie-tips-to-make-photoshop-love-you-more.md

 And so I've opted to take them from that forum and post the tips here, complete with screenshots.
 I apologize in advance as these screens are done on my mac.
-The concepts should still be the same though.<!--more-->
+The concepts should still be the same though.<!-- PELICAN_END_SUMMARY -->

 Preferences
 -----------